-Even a well calibrated MAF sensor can’t make up for an air leak happening later in the air intake system.
-The mass air flow will do its job and send its measurements to the PCM but the extra air entering through a crack in a hose somewhere will distort the end A/F ratio.
+Even a well-calibrated MAF sensor can’t make up for an air leak happening later in the air intake system.
+The mass airflow will do its job and send its measurements to the PCM.
+However, the extra air entering through a crack in a hose somewhere will distort the end A/F ratio.

 The IAC is the component allowing your car to stay at idle when you don’t have the foot on the gas pedal.
 When the engine is started, the idle air control actuator slightly opens the throttle to let some air in.
 When it becomes faulty, it won’t open the throttle anymore, preventing air from getting into the combustion chambers.
 Without air, no oxygen and no oxygen means no explosion.

 A neat trick to quickly verify if the IAC is causing your vehicle to stall at startup is to slightly hold the gas pedal when cranking.
 If the vehicle starts or, at least, tries to, you know you may have found your problem.